5 Ways Eye Tracking Can Improve Your Web Usability

 Users take in visual information much faster than their mind can consciously process.

-Eye tracking devices capture where their eyes are moving and relate it to their behavioural performances.
-Eye tracking information collects scanning behaviours for the options they consider when completing a task.
+Eye tracking devices capture where their eyes are moving and relate it to their behavioral performances.
+Eye tracking information collects scanning behaviors for the options they consider when completing a task.
 Knowing where users look during a task is helpful in revealing user expectations and usability issues.

 Limitations of Eye Tracking